gilbox/elegant-react/README.md

 listed in it's package.json file.
 This is so it can support both react and react-native from the same npm package.

+Although it's not a hard dependency, the provided `subedit` function is known to work with `immutable-js`.
+If you wish to use a different immutable lib, just create your own subedit function and it should work.

 ## Run the examples